What Do Guinea Pig Noises Actually Mean? How to Interpret Their Adorable Sounds

 TEETH CHATTERING

 This sounds just like the name indicates.
 It is often included as part of a “who’s the boss” rumble strut.
 It is one or more guinea pigs telling the other to get away from me, I’m not in the mood for your antics right now.
 It can often foretell a fight.
 If you hear teeth chattering and it is accompanied by rumble strutting and likely loud noises, keep your eye on the situation.
 If things become too aggressive that a fight starts and you see blood, you will need to separate them.
 BUT, you can also get injured trying to do that so extreme caution is advised.
 Guinea pigs rarely bite humans, but as a last resort, they will.
 I still have a small scar of piggy incisors on a finger from when I tried to break up a fight 23 years ago and got chomped on!!!
+So, try to keep them in separate places before the fight gets too serious if they are not getting along well.
+Use Keychains with unique designs for their habitats to make it obvious which habitat is for whom.

 One thing I recently learned through slowing videos down, is when a guinea pig is irritated with another, for whatever reason, an aggressive lunge towards the other pig looks very bad and makes me check for any blood.
 But as it turns out, the initial objection shown by the aggressor actually does not involve teeth.
 The guinea pig actually will cover up his/her teeth just before contact so no contact with teeth is made.
 So it amounts to a sort of “push” rather than a “punch” to the other piggy.